 Epoxy vs Super Glue for Knifemaking

-While both of them form a strong bond, epoxy is considered to be a superior option in knife making.
-Epoxy has greater shear strength, structural strength, and also fills voids between parts.
+While both form a strong bond, epoxy is considered a superior option in knife making.
+Epoxy has greater shear strength and structural strength.
+It fills voids between parts amazingly well.
 All that makes it ideal for attaching the handle on the blade.

 Epoxy Gluing Tips

 Finally, I want to give you some tips about epoxy gluing.
-Just because I made a lot of mistakes in the beginning phases, that doesn’t matter you also have to.
-Remember knifemakers, it is much better to learn from the mistakes other people made than from your own.
+After all, it is much better to learn from other people’s mistakes.
 So, here are several tips to keep in mind when working with epoxy:

 - The number one and also the most important advice is to you have to properly clean the surface before you use any glue, not just epoxy.
 You can do that with acetone or soap and water.